Florida’s Protection of the Family after a Family members Death

 - There was a valid marriage at the time of death, and

-The second protection the law in Florida provides is: family support.
+The second protection the law in Florida provides is family support.
 This protection is not automatic; the surviving family members must elect for the allowance.
-The family support is designed to for families to request up to $18,000 of the estate while the court is settling the probate affairs.
+The family support is designed for families to request up to $18,000 of the estate while the court is settling the probate affairs.

-In order to receive this allowance, any of the lineal family members that the deceased was obligated or actually supporting must file a request.
+To receive this allowance, any of the lineal family members that the deceased was obligated to or actually supporting must file a request.

 This must be done within 4 months of receiving a notice of administration.

-Homestead protection, which is arguably the most important protection, is the fourth protection under the Florida Law.
+Homestead protection, which is arguably the most important protection, is the fourth protection under Florida Law.
 This is the only protection that is automatic.
-There are three different type of protections, which may overlap when you die:
+There are three different types of protection, which may overlap when you die: